yuxuanzhuang/ggmolvis/docs/source/index.rst

 are also concerns in an effort to include Molecular Nodes in more computational pipelines with FAIR principles in mind.

-GGMolVis is designed to offer a streamlined, object-oriented API for molecular visualization, inspired by the design philosophy of Matplotlib and ggplot2.
+GGMolVis provides a streamlined, object-oriented API for molecular visualization, inspired by the design philosophy of Matplotlib and ggplot2.
 Such an API would enable users to achieve automated, customizable visualizations with just a few lines of code, and allow platforms like Molecular Dynamics Data Bank (MDDB) and Protein Data